Skip to main content

 Step 6: Decorate your smash cake with your icing and top off with sprinkles.

 Smash cakes are a cute tradition that has really taken hold.
-It’s definitely a fun addition to baby’s first birthday celebration.
-Remember the goal of a smash cake is to have a sweet baby ultimately covered in cake and frosting for those adorable photographs.
+Those videos and photos on social media of babies digging into their smash cakes are absolutely adorable.
+Smash cakes are definitely a fun addition to baby’s first birthday celebration.
+Remember the goal of a smash cake is to have a sweet baby ultimately covered in cake and frosting for those keepsake photographs.

 So, don’t stress over making a gorgeous cake because your little one is going to dive in fingers first.
 A simple smash cake with icing and sprinkles makes for a yummy introduction to desserts for baby.
-Don’t forget the camera and have a smashing first-birthday celebration for your one-year-old.
+You can also get a bit more creative if you want to.
+Smash cakes can be simply sweet or intricate.
+It's really up to you.
+Just don’t forget the camera and have a smashing first birthday celebration for your one-year-old.

 Read more